 “Mad Bastards on the Nostos River” is the first story in this collection.
 It was first published in the Beyond the Shadows anthology in Jan.
 2019.

 “Tim, the Decidedly Unexceptional” is the second story in this collection.
-It’s due for publication in the the It’s A Living anthology in Feb.
-2019.
+It’s due for publication in the the It’s A Living anthology in March 2019.

 Two more short stories will also be forthcoming, with publication dates not yet determined.

 Lastly, I’m finishing a survival thriller novel following the world’s greatest egotist, Senesio Suleiman Zhao, and his expedition gone awry in the Far Wild.